athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/slice-geography.jpg" class="image3">

 I aim for 60-40 within and outside Canada, so this is mostly on track.
-I tend to avoid Bay Area startups; too much competition, not enough edge.
+I tend to avoid Bay Area startups: too much competition, not enough edge.
 I'd like to make more investments in obscure parts of the world.

 - By deal source: